-However, I am not sure that sitting in front of a computer screen all day and poking away at a small hand-held gadget every extra moment will improve the quality of my life.
+However, I doubt that sitting in front of computers and other screens most of the day and poking away at small hand-held gadgets every extra moment will improve the quality of my life.
 What about family, friends, and yes, listening to the birds or the river, and actually having some quiet time to think and clear the mind?
 Will we become a society of all-brain and no intuition or awareness, knee-jerk, one-liner spewing know-it-all’s?
 Has anyone done any studies of the health consequences of staring at various screens all day and letting our limbs atrophy?
 Besides, the more I learn about the internet, the more I notice a tendency toward a disconnect with the real people I know in my life that are not so into it.
 In 1951, my father, pioneer landscape photographer Philip Hyde, left San Francisco to live in the mountains so that he could get “their glad tidings.”
 He made a large monetary sacrifice but his life became much richer in all the ways that matter.
-I suppose everyone needs to determine for him or herself what her limits will be, when the ‘enough’ has arrived.
+I suppose everyone needs to determine for him or herself what her limits will be, when ‘enough’ has arrived.